Entries are now open

 The JB Fairfax Award for Rural Journalism aims to encourage university students to pursue a career in rural journalism upon graduation.
 The Award was established through a private donation from Mr John B Fairfax AO.

 The Award includes a scholarship of up to $10,000 and practical work experience at Rural Press and the Sydney Royal Easter Show.
 The winning article is published in a major rural publication.

 Applicants for the Award must:

-Be inspired by Alison Francis and learn how her recent JB Fairfax Award for Rural Journalism has made a different to her study.
-Learn more
+Be inspired by Alison Francis and learn how her recent JB Fairfax Award for Rural Journalism has made a different to her study: read more by clicking here.

 Applications open from July to September annually.